WoohyunJeong95/PrBO_for_LIBs/README.md

 2. Install the custom parameter set used in this work.
    - pip install -e pybamm-parameter-set-Jeong2024

+## Project structure
-## 1. EM testbed
+1. EM testbed/
-- Capacity degradation validation results of developed electrochemical-thermal-aging model
+   - Capacity degradation validation results using the electrochemical-thermal-aging model.
-## 2. ECM+aging model
+2. ECM+aging model/
-- Validation results of equivalent circuit model
+   - Validation results of equivalent circuit model (ECM).
-- Validataion results of semi-empirical aging models (calendar & cycling)
+   - Validataion results of semi-empirical aging models (calendar & cycling degradation)
-## 3. Example run
+3. Example run/
-- Example run of EM testbed
+   - Example run of the EM testbed
-- Example run of ECM+aging model
+   - Example run of the ECM+aging model
-- Grid samples of ECM+aging model
+   - Grid sampling examples for the ECM+aging model